Nonye2K3/chia/FAQ.md

 # What is this UPnP Error?

-UPnP is an optional setting that allows users to open a port in their router and therefore allow other nodes to connect to them.
+[UPnP](ttps://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) is an optional setting that allows users to open a port in their router and therefore allow other nodes to connect to them.
 This is not required, since your node can still make outgoing connections without UPnP.

 For some routers, UPnP is enabled automatically, but for others, you might have to go into your router settings and enable UPnP manually.
 Sometimes restarting the router is also necessary.

 Another option is port forwarding, where you tell your router/NAT to forward requests on port 8444 or 5844 for testnet to your machine.

+# Why should I not run more than one node on a home network and what's this about UPnP?

+First, running more than one node on your home network is wasting bandwidth by syncing two copies of the blockchain over your download link.
+You can get the same results by running one node and [using multiple harvesters](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines) on multiple computers.
+Second, if you have [uPnP](https://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) enabled on both nodes and your home router supports uPnP (and most do) it will cause both of your nodes to not sync the blockchain.
+You need to disable uPnP on all or all but one node behind a uPnP enabled router.
+The CLI command `chia configure --enable-upnp False` will turn uPnP off on a node.
+It requires a restart of the node to take effect.

 # Why does my other node on my local network not connect to anything?